dreamworksanimation/rats/README.md

 ## Stages
 RATS testing is performed in a series of stages, as follows:
 1. The _canonical_ generation stage is run using a recent sanctioned release of MoonRay (generally the most recent release).
-The resulting rendered images are referred to as the "canonical" images, and are copied to a location specified during the configuration step via the RATS_CANONICAL_DIR CMake cache variable.
+The resulting rendered images are referred to as the "canonical" images, and are copied to a location specified by the RATS_CANONICAL_DIR environment variable when the tests are executed.
 2. The _render_ stage is run using a pre-release candidate version of MoonRay (ie. your bug or feature branch).
 The resulting rendered images are generated in the build directory under each test
 (ie. the ${CMAKE_CURRENT_BINARY_DIR}).
 3. The _image diff_ stage is responsible for comparing the resulting rendered images with the previously rendered canonical images.
 The diff tests use OpenImageIO's